kwasniew/hyperbook/README.md

     <br><br>
 </figure>

-With minification and Brotli compression (from Netlify server) the application is only 10kB.
+With minification and Brotli compression (from the Netlify server) the application is only 10kB.
-It easily fits into most [performance budgets](https://web.dev/performance-budgets-101/).
+It easily fits into most real-world [performance budgets](https://web.dev/performance-budgets-101/).
+What it means in practice is that Hyperapp is a great tool when you need to build apps for the network and CPU constrained devices, without sacrificing developer experience.

 Note: I was using scope hoisting/tree shaking feature of Parcel ```parcel build src/index.html --experimental-scope-hoisting```.
 Without this optimization the application was 12kB.